afo/afo.github.io/_posts/2018-07-10-democratize-ai-prologue.md

 tags: article
 external: https://medium.com/causys/democratize-ai-prologue-9f6740033856
 ---
-Prologue of the article series <i>Democratize AI</i>.<br>
-In the article series the implications of the "AI revolution" are explored, and in this prologue the stage is set for future explorations.
+Prologue of the article series <i>Democratize AI</i>, an exploration of the implications of the "AI revolution" (where everyone is invited to join).
 <!--more-->